ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/00_md_extension/README.md

 # MD Extension

-This directory contains replica-specific shell scripts used to extend the production MD runs for the `04_AlphaFold_CAF` system from 20 ns to 60 ns before downstream analysis.
+This directory contains replica-specific shell scripts and execution log files used to extend the production MD runs for the `04_AlphaFold_CAF` system from 20 ns to 60 ns before downstream analysis.

+## Directory contents

+- `scripts/` — shell scripts used to continue the production MD runs for each replica
+- `logs/` — GROMACS log files generated during the extended production runs
+- `README.md` — overview of the MD extension workflow and file organization

 ## Included scripts

-- `extend_md_rep1.sh` — production extension workflow for Replica 1
+- `scripts/extend_md_rep1.sh` — production extension workflow for Replica 1
-- `extend_md_rep2.sh` — production extension workflow for Replica 2
+- `scripts/extend_md_rep2.sh` — production extension workflow for Replica 2
-- `extend_md_rep3.sh` — production extension workflow for Replica 3
+- `scripts/extend_md_rep3.sh` — production extension workflow for Replica 3

+## Included log files

+- `logs/md_rep1.part0004.log` — execution log for the extended production run of Replica 1
+- `logs/md_rep2.part0002.log` — execution log for the extended production run of Replica 2
+- `logs/md_rep3.part0002.log` — execution log for the extended production run of Replica 3

 ## Purpose

-These scripts document the checkpoint-based continuation workflow used to extend the original 20 ns production runs and generate the final 60 ns trajectories used for subsequent preprocessing and analysis.
+These files document the checkpoint-based continuation workflow used to extend the original 20 ns production runs and generate the final 60 ns trajectories used for subsequent preprocessing and analysis.

 ## Notes

-- Each script is replica-specific and preserves the exact filenames used during the extension step.
-- The extended trajectories generated from these runs were used as inputs for downstream global stability, pocket, and ligand-behavior analyses.
+- The shell scripts preserve the exact command-line workflow used for each replica.
+- The log files provide execution records for the extended MD runs.
+- Part numbers in the log filenames reflect the original continuation history and may differ among replicas.